Rangers (comics): Fictional team biography

 The Rangers began by accident.
 Rick Jones was being held captive by the villainous Corruptor, who had the Hulk under his influence.
 Rick sent a shortwave radio message to attempt to contact the Avengers.
-The message never reached the Avengers, but instead five individuals intercepted the message and responded: Shooting Star and Texas Twister, Firebird, the Phantom Rider (Hamilton Slade, then called Night Rider), and the contemporary Red Wolf.
+The message never reached the Avengers, but instead five individuals intercepted the message and responded: Shooting Star and Texas Twister, Firebird, the Phantom Rider, and the contemporary Red Wolf.

 Although the five Southwestern adventurers were unable to stop the Hulk's rampage, they did enable him to defeat the Corruptor.
 At the battle's end, Texas Twister suggested that the five of them get together whenever a threat to the Southwest crops up.
 They agreed and took the collective name of the Rangers.

 However, because of the geographical separation among the members, they rarely acted as a team.
 Additionally, Shooting Star was revealed to be possessed by a demon at the next meeting of the team and the demon had acted against the team meeting.